AvocadoAI-Lab/sensex_pulse/README.md

 # Sensex Pulse

-## CI/CD Workflows
+## CI Workflows

-This project uses GitHub Actions for continuous integration and deployment.
+This project uses GitHub Actions for continuous integration.
 Here's an overview of our workflows:

 ### Continuous Integration